joelHarawa/DailyBread/README.md

 studying the Bible is put on the backburner.

-DailyBread is an app that looks to help users personalize their study,build good Bible study habits, reflect on their study, and improve their overall Bible knowledge.
+DailyBread is an app that looks to help users personalize their study, build good Bible study habits, reflect on their study, and improve their overall Bible knowledge.